 If you don't have direct access to tracks, then intermodal service, TRANSFLO or warehousing may be a solution.

 Can I purchase property with rail access?

-Our Industrial Development team maintains a list of more than 3,000 available rail-served sites.
+Our Business Development team maintains a list of more than 3,000 available rail-served sites.
 They will help you purchase or locate a business at a rail-served facility.
 Learn more

-I want to import/export my product from/to Mexico, Canada or overseas.
+I want to import/export my product to the U.S. East Coast.
 Can I still use rail?